Chesnokova-Liza/Data-Analitycs/README.md

-# Maksim Sannikov's Portfolio
+# Liza Chesnokova's Portfolio

 Welcome to my portfolio!

-I am a passionate Data Scientist with a keen interest in extracting meaningful insights from data and applying machine learning techniques to solve real-world problems.
-This portfolio is a reflection of my journey in the field, highlighting my commitment to learning and professional growth.
+I am a researcher with international academic and practical experience in consumer behavior, digital marketing, and data analysis.
+Strong methodological foundation in statistics and programming (R, Python), supported by publications in leading journals.
+Experienced in designing experiments, advanced statistical analysis, and data processing using R, Python, and SQL.
+Engaged in interdisciplinary projects and consulting, showing initiative and results-driven approach.
+Multilingual professional fluent in English, Italian, French, and Russian.

 ## Table of Contents